Andrew Benintendi Player Props: White Sox vs. Braves

 Braves Pitching Rankings

-- The Braves have a 3.61 team ERA that ranks first among all league pitching staffs.
+- The Braves have the top team ERA across all MLB pitching staffs (3.64).

-- The Braves surrender the third-fewest home runs in baseball (93 total, one per game).
+- Braves pitchers combine to give up the second-fewest home runs in baseball (94 total, one per game).

+- Allard (0-0) gets the starting nod for the Braves, his third this season.

+- His last appearance came in relief on Sunday when the lefty tossed one inning against the Tampa Bay Rays, surrendering two earned runs while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.